tongueroo/cli-template/README.md

 Then then I rename 3 spots:

 * my_project.gemspec - Change the name from my_project to my-project.
-The require in the file also.
 So the gem name has a dash.
 * bin/my_project - Change the name from bin/my_project to bin/my-project.
 So the binary has a dash.
+The require in the file also.
-* lib/my_project.rb - Change the name from bin/my_project.rb to bin/my-project.rb.
+* lib/my_project.rb - Change the name from lib/my_project.rb to lib/my-project.rb.
 So if the project is required it is `require my-project`.
 * spec/spec_helper.rb - Change the require lib/my_project.rb to lib/my-project.rb.
 And spec/lib/cli_spec.
 So the test passes.